 Triglycerides

-Routine screening is essential, especially for individuals with heart disease risk factors.
+Routine screening is essential, especially for individuals with heart disease risk factors, as emphasized by the World Heart Federation.

 Treatment Options for High Cholesterol